amrutha9104/IITM-MLP/Week 2/README.md

 4) Feature Scaling
 	1) Min-Max scaling or normalization
-		i) We subtract the minimum value of a feature from the current value and divide it by the difference between the minimum and the maximum value of that feature. ii) Values are shifted and scaled so that they range between 0 and 1. iii) Scikit-Learn provides *MinMaxScalar* transformer for this.
+		1) We subtract the minimum value of a feature from the current value and divide it by the difference between the minimum and the maximum value of that feature.
+		2) Values are shifted and scaled so that they range between 0 and 1.
+		3) Scikit-Learn provides *MinMaxScalar* transformer for this.
 	2) Standardization
-		i) We subtract mean value of each feature from the current value and divide it by the standard deviation so that the resulting feature has a unit variance. ii) While normalization bounds values between 0 and 1, standardization does not bound values to a specific range. iii) Standardization is less affected by the outliers compared to the normalization. iv) Scikit-Learn provides StandardScalar transformation for feature standardization.
+		1) We subtract mean value of each feature from the current value and divide it by the standard deviation so that the resulting feature has a unit variance.
+		2) While normalization bounds values between 0 and 1, standardization does not bound values to a specific range.
+		3) Standardization is less affected by the outliers compared to the normalization.
+		4) Scikit-Learn provides StandardScalar transformation for feature standardization
 ### Step 5 : Select and Train ML Model
 1) Train and fit the model
 ```python